4 Days in Lisbon: A Comprehensive Itinerary

 Most of the castle was destroyed over the years, especially by the Great Earthquake.
 When visiting, you’re able to see some surviving castle walls, as well as some towers that were restored in the 20th century.

-This museum is a must-see if you’re interested in the history and design of ceramic tiles in Portugal.
+The National Tile Museum is a must-see if you’re interested in the history and design of ceramic tiles in Portugal.
 Portugal is known for its ceramics, in fact, you’ll see glazed blue ceramic tiles or azulejos everywhere!

 These tiles date as far back as the 13th century when the Moors invaded the land that now belongs to Spain and Portugal.
-The word azulejo comes from Arabic roots, translating to ‘small polished stone’.
+The word azulejo comes from Arabic roots, translating to ‘small polished stone.’

 This specialty museum is home to a wonderful collection of decorative tiles dating from the 15th century to the present.
 As you admire the tiles, you’ll learn about their history and the tradition of tile art in Portugal.
 The museum even includes modern day art that incorporates this tradition.